-Goal LU 8: Increase Job Opportunities in the Office and Professional Sectors of the Economy
+Goal LU 8: Increase Job Opportunities in the Office and Professional Sectors of the Economy.

-Policy LU 8-1: Encourage a vibrant mixture of office, retail, and service uses in the Downtown and along major arterials at the north and south ends of town.

-Policy LU 8-2: Maintain a sufficient supply of land in the Office, Central Core, and Office/Light Industrial designations to meet future needs.

-Policy LU 8-3: Encourage office uses above the ground floor in commercial and mixed-use areas.

-Policy LU 8-4: Support the continued development and intensification of office and professional employment centers throughout all non-residential areas.
+- Policy LU 8-1: Encourage a vibrant mixture of office, retail, and service uses in the Downtown and along major arterials at the north and south ends of town. - Policy LU 8-2: Maintain a sufficient supply of land in the Office, Downtown Core, and Office/Light Industrial designations to meet future needs. - Policy LU 8-3: Encourage office uses above the ground floor in commercial and mixed-use areas. - Policy LU 8-4: Support the continued development and intensification of office and professional employment centers throughout all non-residential areas.

-Policy LU 8-5: Maintain and implement Zoning Code provisions that accommodate and facilitate home-based and locally-owned businesses throughout the City.

-Action LU 8a: Regularly review the amount of vacant or underdeveloped land designated for office, commercial, and mixed use development and approved and pending development proposals on such lands to ensure that an adequate supply remains to accommodate the City's needs.
+Regularly review the amount of vacant or underdeveloped land designated for office, commercial, and mixed use development and approved/pending development proposals on such lands to ensure that an adequate supply remains to accommodate the City's needs.

-Goal LU 9: Increase Industrial Employment in Sebastopol While Maintaining the Quality of the Environment
+Goal LU 9: Increase Industrial Employment in Sebastopol While Maintaining the Quality of the Environment.

-Policy LU 9-1: Designate sufficient land for a broad range of industrial uses, with an emphasis on uses that support the regional economy or are sustainable, green industries.

-Policy LU 9-2: Resolve infrastructure constraints to industrial development.

-Policy LU 9-3: Ensure that industrial development does not overburden infrastructure.

-Policy LU 9-4: Encourage new industrial development in attractive industrial park settings that include open space, mixed uses, and are designed to reflect Sebastopol's unique character.
+- Policy LU 9-1: Designate sufficient land for a broad range of industrial uses, with an emphasis on uses that support the regional economy or are sustainable, green industries. - Policy LU 9-2: Resolve infrastructure constraints to industrial development. - Policy LU 9-3: Ensure that industrial development does not overburden infrastructure. - Policy LU 9-4: Encourage new industrial development in attractive industrial park settings that include open space, mixed uses, and are designed to reflect Sebastopol's unique character.

-Action LU 9a: Review and revise the Zoning Code as appropriate to accommodate research and technology uses as permitted uses in industrial zones and to accommodate a mix of complementary uses in industrial zones.
+Review and revise the Zoning Code as appropriate to accommodate research and technology uses as permitted uses in industrial zones and to accommodate a mix of complementary uses in industrial zones.

-Action LU 9b: Require proposed major industrial development to provide the City with an engineering report of the anticipated potable water and wastewater demand.
+Require proposed major industrial development to provide the City with an engineering report of the anticipated potable water and wastewater demand.
 Additional review will be required for proposed industrial uses with a high potable water and wastewater demand.

-Action LU 9c: Adopt a Specific Plan for the Gravenstein South Area within the SOI, prior to considering large annexation requests in this area.
-The Specific Plan should resolve issues such as improving the southern gateway to the city; incorporating and enhancing current and former industrial facilities and land uses so that they become a part of the City's economic and tax base; resolving infrastructure delivery challenges; and preserving the Laguna while increasing its accessibility.
-Constraints to development in this area are the Laguna itself, the need to accommodate and buffer a wide variety of different and potentially incompatible land uses, limited accessibility, and the difficulty of extending sewer service which would involve a pump station and the construction of a sewer line underneath Gravenstein Highway South and
+Adopt a Specific Plan for the Gravenstein South Area within the Sphere of Influence, prior to considering large annexation requests in this area.
+The Specific Plan should resolve issues such as improving the southern gateway to the city; incorporating and enhancing current and former industrial facilities and land uses so that they becomes a part of the City's economic and tax base; resolving infrastructure delivery challenges; and preserving the Laguna while increasing its accessibility.
+Constraints to development in this area are the Laguna itself, the need to accommodate and buffer a wide variety of different and potentially incompatible land uses, limited accessibility, and the difficulty of extending sewer service which would involve a pump station and the construction of a sewer line underneath Gravenstein Highway South and Petaluma Avenue.

-Petaluma Avenue.
 In particular, the growth-inducing aspects of additional wastewater capacity in this area needs to be properly evaluated and mitigated.